xamcat/mobcat-library/docs/repository.md

 ![Repository Pattern Illustration](illustrations/repository_pattern_illustration.png)

 **Business Logic:**
-The client application business logic executes the queries and commands on a **Repository** (or **Repository Store**) using business models that are agnostic to the underlying data store.
+The client application business logic executes the queries and commands on a **Repository** (or **Repository Context**) using business models that are agnostic to the underlying data store.

 **Data Store:**
 The underlying data store executes (or has executed on it) commands and queries specific to that store and works with the entities or models associated with it.
 This is handled via an intermediary object or framework component in many cases such as a database connection or context.